-The iPod touch and iPhone require an iTunes account for set up and to allow the user to download music, movies, apps, or other content from the iTunes Store.
+The iPod touch and iPhone require an Apple ID (aka an iTunes account) for set up and to allow the user to download music, movies, apps, or other content from the iTunes Store.
+The Apple ID is also used for features like iMessage, FaceTime, and Find My iPhone.
 You'll probably want your child to have their own account to ensure that purchases don't get billed to your account.

 If your child has their own computer, you can set the account up there and leave them logged in.
 If your family shares one computer, you can set it up there, too.
-Just remember that each person should log out of their iTunes account when they're done.
+Just remember that each person should log out of their Apple ID when they're done.

 2. Set Up iPod touch or iPhone